Zone of Inhibition Test (Kirby-Bauer Method)

 • Using a sterile swab, the test suspension is evenly spread over Mueller-Hinton agar plates.

-• Using sterile forceps, the treated product sample is placed in the centre of the agar plate.
+• Using sterile forceps, the treated product sample is placed in the centre of the agar plates.

-• The agar plate is then incubated for 18-24 hours at 36ยฐC along with other optimal conditions for bacterial growth.
+• The agar plates are then incubated for 18-24 hours at 36°C along with other optimal conditions for bacterial growth.

-• After the incubation period, the plate is examined for the presence of a clear area (zone of inhibition) around the antibacterial product sample.
+• After the incubation period, the plates are examined for the presence of a clear area (zone of inhibition) around the antibacterial product sample.
 If present, the zone of inhibition is measured.

 Applications of Zone of Inhibition test